irmaosver-e/DesertStrikeMDHack/README.md

 </a>

 version history
+v1.4
+* bug fix - overriding a save of a previously cleared stage would lock following unlocked stages

 v1.3
-* stage 3 mission 8 bus not turning when mode pressed bug fixed
+* bug fix - stage 3 mission 8 bus not turning when mode pressed

 v1.2
-* loading campaign still has MIA copilot locked after rescued bug fixed
+* bug fix - loading campaign still has MIA copilot locked after rescued.
-* mission 3 shows 2 power plants on map bug fix.
+* bug fix - mission 3 shows 2 power plants on the map.
-* bazooka soldier height value adjusted, was causing collision with chopper on lower altitude
+* bazooka soldier height value adjusted, was causing a collision with the chopper on a lower altitude

 v1.1
-* mission 4 unlocked shows random high score bug fix
+* bug fix - mission 4 unlocked shows a random high score.

 required original ROM: